-Test ADF DF-GLS PP ERS HOAC BG :-::
+Test ADF DF-GLS PP ERS HOAC BG Joint inference

-Null I(1) I(1) I(1) I(1) I(1) I(0) joint inference
+Null I(1) I(1) I(1) I(1) I(1) I(0)

-N Ø I(0)

-T Ø I(0)
+N T Ø Ø I(0) I(0)

-Notes: ADF is the Augmented Dickey-Fuller test, DF-GLS is the Generalized Least Squares Dickey-Fuller test, PP is the Phillips-Perron test, ERS is Elliott-Rothenberg-Stock optimal point test, HOAC is the Bierens' Higher-Order Autocorrelation test and BG is the Bierens-Guo test.
-Across the second row, I(1) and I(0) reveal the null hypothesis of each test (unit root and stationarity, respectively). , and signify the rejection of the null hypothesis at the 0.01, 0.05 and 0.1 significance level, respectively.
-The symbol ø signifies failure to reject the null hypothesis (for all four test statistics of BG test) at the conventional levels of significance.
-The joint inference is concluded by summarizing the individual inference of each test.
+NOTES: ADF is the Augmented Dickey-Fuller test, DF-GLS is the Generalized Least Squares Dickey-Fuller test, PP is the Phillips-Perron test, ERS is Elliott-Rothenberg-Stock optimal point test, HOAC is the Bierens' Higher-Order Autocorrelation test, and BG is the Bierens-Guo test.
+Across the second row, I(1) and I(0) reveal the null hypothesis of each test (unit root and stationarity, respectively). " \\\, \\\, and \ signify the rejection of the null hypothesis of BG test) at the conventional levels of significance.
+The symbol ø significance is reached by the rejection of the null hypothesis of BG test) at the conventional levels of significance.
+The joint inference is reached by the reference of a set of the product of the point inference is the conventional levels of significance.